 Figure legends

 Figure 1.
 Midrooted maximum likelihood phylogenetic tree depicting relationships among DAN genes.
 Numbers on the nodes correspond to maximum likelihood ultrafast bootstrap support and Bayesian posterior probability values.
+The bar represents the number of amino acid substitutions per site.

 Figure 2.
 Patterns of conserved synteny in the chromosomal regions harboring DAN genes.
 A) Chromosomal region harboring SOST and SOSTDC1 genes; B) region harboring the CER1 and DAND5 genes; C) Chromosomal region harboring the NBL1 genes.
-Asterisks denote that the orientation of the genomic piece is from 3´ to 5´, gray lines represent intervening genes that do not contribute to conserved synteny, whereas diagonals denote that the chromosomal pieces are not continuous.
+Asterisks denote that the orientation of the genomic piece is from 3´ to 5´, gray lines represent intervening genes that do not contribute to conserved synteny, diagonals denote that the chromosomal pieces are not continuous, whereas the lack of a line denotes the absence of the gene.

 Figure 3.
 Patterns of conserved synteny in the chromosomal regions that harbor GREM genes.
-Asterisks denote genomic segments oriented from 3´ to 5´, whereas gray lines represent intervening genes not contributing to conserved synteny.
+Asterisks denote genomic segments oriented from 3´ to 5´, gray lines represent intervening genes not contributing to conserved synteny, whereas the lack of a line denotes the absence of the gene.

 Figure 4.
 Phylogenetic distribution of DAN genes in gnathostomes.

 Figure 5.
 Patterns of conserved synteny in the putative genomic location of the CER1 gene in ray-finned fish.
+Gray lines represent intervening genes not contributing to conserved synteny, the lack of a line denote the absence of the gene, whereas segmented lines denote the putative location of a missing gene.

 Figure 6.
 Patterns of conserved synteny in the putative genomic region location of the DAND5 gene in sauropsids.
+Asterisks denote genomic segments oriented from 3´ to 5´, gray lines represent intervening genes not contributing to conserved synteny, the lack of a line denotes the absence of the gene, whereas segmented lines denote the putative location of a missing gene.

 References